 It seems academics solved this debate conclusively years ago …

 but while people are still asking questions about the topic, we’ll keep this page up.
 The references make good further reading.

 Why there’s no such thing as a pack leader

 It’s unhelpful for you and detrimental to your dog.
-This kind of trainer uses quick fixes that only work for a short time and makes things worse in the long run.
+This kind of training uses quick fixes that only work for a short time and can make things worse in the long run.

 How is the reasoning behind the pack leader flawed?